 Raising Cane’s is an invaluable community partner to the SPCA Cincinnati, and has been since 2018.
 They have guaranteed that our organization will continue to thrive in its mission of saving more animals’ lives by sponsoring ONE FREE dog adoption every day for the entire 2021 calendar year!
 Their commitment and contribution undoubtedly make a huge impact in animal welfare for Greater Cincinnati.

-Because the SPCA Cincinnati is currently appointment-based only, our customer service staff will pick a lucky winner each morning and provide an appointment.
-Should the potential adopter be a no-show or cancels, the opportunity will be passed to the next appointment scheduled for the day.
-Adopters should leave room for consideration, however, for the purchase of a dog license, as it is not part of the waived adoption fee.
+The SPCA Cincinnati will pick a lucky winner each morning and provide an appointment.
+Should the potential adopter be a no-show or cancel, the opportunity will be passed to the next appointment scheduled for the day.

 The SPCA Cincinnati thanks Raising Cane’s for supporting our cause, and their incredible compassion!